Inside the Pressure Cooker: Cost Trends and Strategies for Renewal Season

 Pharmacy Costs & Specialty Drug Inflation

-Pharmacy spending jumped by $50 billion in 2024, more than doubling the previous year's growth.
+Pharmacy spending reached $606 billion in 2025, growing 10.6% year over year.
 Specialty drugs, including GLP-1s for diabetes and obesity, and new gene therapies, are major contributors.

 GLP-1s alone are projected to account for up to 1% of the overall medical cost trend in 2026.
 Plans are tightening clinical criteria and integrating wraparound services (nutrition, digital coaching) to manage both cost and outcomes.